numpy/numpy/doc/neps/roadmap.rst

 - A better story around parallel execution (related is support for free-threaded CPython, see further down).
+- Using recent improvements in our ufunc context to allow users for example to enable faster but less precise versions of certain loops.
 - Optimizations in individual functions.

 Furthermore we would like to improve the benchmarking system, in terms of coverage,